boatrite/gravity_simulator/README.markdown

 Gravity simulator.

-Built with
-* coffeescript

 Fixme
 * Separate draw updates from logic updates
 * Optimize force calculations (benchmark first)
+* Tails should start at edge of circle, not center

 ToDo/Ideas
-* Add labels displaying dt and any other interesting values
-* Basic styling
+* Removable entities
 * Better pause behavior
   - Input listeners should force redraw so that changes can be seen when paused
   - Make it so you can add entities while the thing is paused (and then change their values)

 * Real values.
 Decide on a suitable scale (how many meters per pixel?)

-* Tails should start at edge of circle, not center

 Future
+* Better styling
+* Click and drag to view more space
 * When paused, show arrow indicating direction?
 Make it dragable to change velocity?
 * Predefined setups (sun earth moon, dual star, solar system?, 3 body, etc)
 * Predefined entities (our sun, earth, planets, black holes?, other types of stars?)